-(4) In-service training.
-All personnel shall participate in ongoing in-service training programs relating to their respective job activities including thorough job orientation for new employees.
+(5) In-service training.
+All personnel shall participate in annual in-service training programs relating to their respective job activities, including thorough job orientation for new employees.

-(a) The clinic shall maintain medical records which contain at least the following:
+(a) The clinic shall maintain accurate, readily accessible, and complete medical records, which contain at least the following:

 1. Medical or social history relevant to the services provided, including data obtainable from other providers;

-2. Names of referring physician, if any, and physicians orders for special diagnostic services;
+2. Name of the patient, referring practitioner, if any, and practitioner's orders for special diagnostic services;

-3. Description of each medical visit or contact, to include condition or reason necessitating visit or contact, assessment, diagnosis, services provided, medications and treatments prescribed, and disposition made;
+3. Date and description of each medical visit or contact, to include condition or reason necessitating visit or contact, assessment, diagnosis, services provided, names of personnel who provided the services, medications and treatments prescribed, and disposition made;

-4. Reports of all physical examinations, laboratory and other test findings relevant to the services provided; and
+4. Reports of all physical examinations and laboratory and other test findings relevant to the services provided; and

 5. Documentation of all referrals made, including reason for referral, to whom patient was referred, and any information obtained from referral source.